makerdao/mips/MIP64/MIP64.md

 MIP64 establishes the bug bounty program for critical infrastructure of MakerDAO on Immunefi managed by the Immunefi Security Core Unit (IS-001).

+## Paragraph Summary

+MIP64 is part of the ongoing fulfillment of one of the mandates of the Immunefi Security Core Unit (IS-001).
+The part which it fulfills is “Bug Bounty Program”, where IS-001 will orient its growing community of security researchers on the Immunefi bug bounty platform towards the Maker ecosystem.
+The program will attract whitehat hackers who find vulnerabilities and responsibly disclose them, so they are fixed before they can be exploited.
+Additionally, this provides an incentivized opportunity for disclosure of vulnerabilities instead of exploitation for blackhat hackers.

+## Component Summary

+**MIP64c1: Overview**
+MIP64c1 gives an overview of the Bug Bounty Program for MakerDAO Critical Infrastructure

+**MIP64c2: Scope**
+MIP64c2 defines the scope of the program (assets to be covered, impacts, out-of-scope vulnerabilities, etc.)

+**MIP64c3: Rewards**
+MIP64c3 establishes rewards by asset impacted and severity of the impact

+**MIP64c4: Rules and Eligibility**
+MIP64c4 defines the rules of the program and the elegibility criteria for participants

+**MIP64c5: Payment Process and Budget Request** MIP64c5 describes how payments are to be carried out

+**MIP64c6: Postmortems and Fixing of Bugs**
+MIP64c6 goes into some detail about the postmortem process and the fixing of bugs

+**MIP64c7: Bug Bounty Launch Process**
+MIP64c7 describes the PR efforts that will ensue upon the approval of this proposal

+## Motivation

+With the extensive growth of the DeFi ecosystem, as well as crypto as a whole, comes greater threats.
+Though a significant increase in both community sizes and funds within the ecosystem indicates a maturing environment, the glitter of success also attracts nefarious individuals and groups seeking to damage the ecosystem in exchange for their own personal gains.

+With MakerDAO not only being one of the largest ecosystems in the space but also a pioneer in the push for decentralization, it is a prime target for these nefarious people.
+Through this bug bounty program, in addition to its other activities, IS-001 aims to to prevent, or, at the very least, minimize the negative effects of their intended actions.

 ## Specification

-Note: The information presented in this section, and more, will be available as permanent documentation together with the Immunefi Security Core Unit at <https://immunefi.makerdao.network> as part of our transparency reporting.
+> Note: The information presented in this section, and more, will be available as permanent documentation together with the Immunefi Security Core Unit at <https://immunefi.makerdao.network> as part of our transparency reporting.
 It will be kept up-to-date even after the publication and approval of this MIP.

-### Overview
+### MIP64c1: Overview

 The Immunefi Security Core Unit will orient its growing community of security researchers on the Immunefi bug bounty platform towards the Maker ecosystem.
 Leveraging its expertise with bug bounty programs across the cryptocurrency space, especially the DeFi ecosystem, IS-001 will create and propose a bug bounty program to economically incentivize further investigation of the code.